Cuba Itinerary 2022

-So I dipped my cigar in the honey (a Cuban method which helps filter the remaining nicotine), put it to my lips, and to my surprise, I was fairly good at smoking a cigar (once I realized you blow with the exhale…don’t judge me!)
+So I dipped my cigar in the honey (a Cuban method that helps filter the remaining nicotine).
+Then I slowly put the cigar to my lips, and to my surprise, I was fairly good at smoking a cigar (once I realized you blow with the exhale…don’t judge me!)

 Cuban Indian Cave and Prehistoric Mural

 On the contrary, the Prehistoric Mural, which is basically roped off to the public, only allows you to see the mural from afar, on a funky side angle.
 This makes the experience pretty mediocre.
+Skip it if possible.

 Couples Vacation Photoshoot

 We had to document this experience, our first couples vacation since our twin boys!
 And oh man, our Airbnb Experience Photoshoot with Manuel at Cuban Soul Pictures, which you can find here, was A-MAZ-ING!
-Not only was it a photoshoot where he took BEAUTIFUL pictures of us (like magazine worthy) but the tour by itself was worth the money.
+Not only was it a photo shoot where he took BEAUTIFUL pictures of us (like magazine worthy) but the tour by itself was worth the money.